caplena/knowledge-base/docs/03-06-Subscriptions.md

 ### How it works

-Whatever you need, we have a [subscription that fits your needs](https://caplena.com/en/pricing).
-It is your **membership to Caplena's self service platform**.
-Our subscriptions **enable you to use different sets of features** on Caplena.
-If logged in, you can [view and change](https://caplena.com/app/account/subscription) your current subscription yourself.
+We are offering three types of [subscriptions that should fit your needs](https://caplena.com/en/pricing).
+A subscription is your membership to Caplena's self-service platform.
+Besides all the features your can use on your own, we are offering various levels of managed support to take care of an analyze your data.
+Let's discuss what is the most suitable level of cooperation!

 #### Duration

-When purchasing a subscription in [your account](https://caplena.com/app/account/subscription), you can choose between a **monthly** (with a monthly auto-renewal) or an **annual** (with an yearly auto-renewal) subscription cycle.
-Monthly contracts can be cancelled any time, so you could e.g. buy a subscription for one month only.
-With an annual subscription, the yearly amount is billed upfront.
+Any ubscriptions is on an annual basis.

 #### Three distinct Offers

 Our subscriptions **reflect the needs of our customers**.
 They are modular, building on each other and only differ in their features, that they unlock.
-Please refer to our [self-service pricing page](https://caplena.com/en/pricing) for a feature comparison.
+Please refer to our [pricing page](https://caplena.com/en/pricing) for a feature comparison.

 #### Billing Schedule

 Your bill will always be issued **at the beginning of your subscription cycle**.
-E.g., if you setup a monthly subscription starting on May 4th, you will be billed at the 4th day of each month.
-With annual billing, you will be billed again in exactly one year after having subscribed to Caplena.

 ### Credits